harkano/maddie/README.md

 - `!markcondition angry` will mark _angry_ if it wasn't alread.
 - `!clearcondition` will clear _angry_ if it was marked.

-- `el` `mc` and `cc` are shortcuts which will edit labels, mark conditions and clear conditions slightly faster
+- `!el` `!mc` and `!cc` are shortcuts which will edit labels, mark conditions and clear conditions slightly faster

 # Configure settings for the chat!
 - `!create_settings en` will create a configuration file in english.
 The other language supported is spanish (es).
 The is required for any of the below, or for team to work